-This is the absolute simplest way to make a PANDA.
-Visit the Instances section and click "Launch Instance".
-Select "Launch Classic Wizard" and click "Continue".
-Click the "Community AMIs" tab and search for ami-47f4412e.
+This is the official PANDA AMI.
 It may take a moment to return a result.
 When it does, click "Select".
-On the next page you'll need to select an
+On the next page you'll need to select an Instance Type.

-Instance Type.
 You are welcome to use (and pay for) a more powerful server, but PANDA has been optimized with the expectation that most organizations will run it on an m1.small instance.
-(At a cost of roughly \$70 per month.)
-This should provide adequate capacity for small- to medium-sized groups.
+(See the FAQ for information about costs.)
+This should provide adequate capacity for small to medium-sized groups.
 We don't recommend trying to run it on a t1.micro unless you will only be using it for testing.